 Where: 2501 Dallas Street, Aurora

-The massive Stanley Market may fall just outside the border of Denver but with it being so close and so good we couldn’t leave out Miette et Chocolat.
+The Lowdown: The massive Stanley Market may fall just outside the border of Denver but with it being so close and so good we couldn’t leave out Miette et Chocolat.
 The brand new shop combines classic French patisserie and the aesthetic of modern art with its handcrafted and hand-painted bonbons and candy bars.
 They even construct avant-garde sculptures that you can watch being made through a large window into their open kitchen.
 Getting a chance to watch the artistry in action will make that added drive time to Aurora more than worth it.

 Where: 4840 W 29th St., Denver